ZicklePop/melkat-blog/src/content/posts/glowing-up.md

 coverAlt: The Pink Opaque ghost doodle from the movie I Saw the TV Glow
 ---

-**Warning**: Light spoilers for the movie "I Saw the TV Glow."
+**Warning**: Very light spoilers for the movie "I Saw the TV Glow."
 Keep reading only if you need convincing to see the movie or have already seen it.

 Last night I watched "I Saw the TV Glow" by Jane Schoenbrun for the first time.
 I'm not sure my head is even done processing it, but I want to talk about how much I related to it.
 From growing up on the couch, to watching Nickelodeon exclusively, to discovering who I was the whole time in my late 20s.

 Yes, this is an A24 horror film and I would agree that it is horror, but it doesn't have jump scares or gore.
 In fact, if you aren't queer I don't know that you would find it scary at all.
 You need to pick up on queer narratives and have empathy for them.
 I'm not saying this film is "difficult" but I am saying I checked a couple of boxes that I have to assume helped connect me to it.

-> "I… I… I think that… I like TV shows."
+> I… I… I think that… I like TV shows.

 The movie follows two kids who gather to watch The Pink Opaque.
 Growing up with the young adult network, I loved shows like Clarissa Explains it All, The Secret World of Alex Mack, Allen Strange, The Mystery Files of Shelby Woo, and even the Animorphs TV show.
 There was one show that messed me up quite a bit and I would race to change the channel every time it came on: Are You Afraid of the Dark.
 I don't think The Pink Opaque is supposed to be any single show, but you can definitely see the inspirations from Nickelodeon's 90's live-action shows.